Family law

 Our divorce experts can help you to complete the divorce petition and will also advise you on the best ways to minimise costs and conflict in the divorce proceedings.

 Our initial consultation costs £150, for 30 minutes, where you’ll gain clarity on the process and the options available to you.
-We also offer a competitively priced, fixed-fee divorce for just £540 + £593 court fees.
+We also offer a competitively priced, fixed-fee divorce for just £450 excluding VAT + £593 court fees.

 How do I avoid conflict when divorcing?